 Talk to your parents or caregiver about the vaccinations you need.
-There are many opportunities for vaccination, so take advantage of health check-ups, sports or camp physicals to ensure that you receive the recommended immunizations.
+There are many opportunities for vaccination, so take advantage of health check-ups and sports or camp physicals to ensure that you receive the recommended immunizations.

 Hover for more information:

-HPV infections can lead to genital warts and several forms of cancer, including cervical, anal, penile, mouth and throat.
-It is a three does series and you should start with the vaccine at the age of 11 or 12.
+HPV infections can lead to genital warts and several forms of cancer, including cervical, anal, penile, mouth, and throat.
+It is a two does series and you should start with the vaccine at the age of 11 or 12.